dennisvdang/QA-Retrieval-System/README.md

 ## Project Overview

-This project focuses on developing a question-answering (QA) information retrieval system to help customers find information about various medical equipments.
+This project focuses on developing and fine-tuning a question-answering (QA) information retrieval system to help customers find information about various medical equipments.
 The system is built using a fine-tuned DistilBERT model to provide accurate and comprehensive answers to a wide range of customer queries.

 The methodology involves generating a document corpus from tabular data, generating synthetic queries using a local large language model (LLM), evaluating pre-trained embedding models from HuggingFace, Bayesian optimization for hyperparameter tuning, and fine-tuning.